 Cassa volunteers her time in team and leadership development for high school students, mentoring college students through the Society of Women Engineers, and serving on the Board of the Seattle Chapter ARCS Foundation.

-Senior Film Editor and Senior Content Editor, IMDB
+Managing Editor, IMDbPro, Senior Film Editor and Senior Content Editor, IMDb